What We Treat

 Getting a Referral

 A valid GP referral is required to access Medicare rebates for your specialist consultation.
-We recommend visiting your regular GP first — they can provide a referral addressed to Dr Erin Norman at Haven Paediatrics.
+We recommend visiting your regular GP first, as they can provide a referral addressed to any of our paediatricians.
+If you do not mind which paediatrician you see, your GP can simply address the referral to Haven Paediatrics.
 The referral letter will typically include a summary of your child’s current concerns, relevant medical history, and any investigations already undertaken.

-A GP referral is valid for 12 months and covers all consultations for the same condition within that period.
-A referral from another specialist is valid for 3 months.
-You are welcome to book without a referral, however Medicare rebates will not apply and the full consultation fee will be payable.
+A GP referral is valid for 12 months and covers all consultations relating to the same condition within that period.
+A referral from another specialist is valid for three months.
+You are welcome to book an appointment without a referral; however, Medicare rebates will not apply, and the full consultation fee will be payable.

 Your First Appointment